-Des (Fitzgerald) might have even mentioned it when he came through, which was in early '64, or Gerry Droller might have mentioned it when he came through talking about how the Mexico City Station was helping out during the investigation.(408)
+Des (Fitzgerald) might have even mentioned it when he came through, which was in early '64, or Gerry Droller might have mentioned it when he came through, talking about how the Mexico City Station was helping out during the investigation.408/

 Mr. Smith stated that he did know Elsie Scaleti.
-He

-described her as a "very severe person and very diligent and very much the Counter-intelligence mentality."(409) Mr. Smith stated that he also knew Ann Goodpasture.
+He described her as a "very severe person and very diligent and very much the Counter-Intelligence mentality."409/ Mr. Smith stated that he also knew Ann Goodpasture.
 He said:

 Annie was another one of Win Scott's case officers.
 She was in Mexico City for about 14 years.
 Annie was what we called the "resource person."
-Annie knew everything.(410)
+Annie knew everything.
+410/

-Mr. Smith said that Win Scott also had another very

-knowledgeable woman who worked with Ann Goodpasture in the

-Mexico City Station whose name he recalled as Leach or

-Lynch.(411) Mr. Smith's recollection associated Ms. Leach (or asked if he had any recollection of Ms. Scaleti finding the photograph, he said:
+Mr. Smith said that Win Scott also had another very knowledgeable woman who worked with Ann Goodpasture in the Mexico City Station whose name he recalled as Leach or Lynch.
+411/ Mr. Smith's recollection associated Ms. Leach (or Lynch) with the discovery of the photograph of Oswald, but Mr. Smith was not at all sure of this recollection.
+412/ When asked if he had any recollection of Ms. Scaleti finding the photograph, he said: